federicodeservi/TMS_project/README.md

 # Text Mining and Search project

+The aim of this project is to generate summaries for news articles taken from the CNN dataset, through a technique called abstractive text summarization.
+This involves creating models that generate structurally correct and meaningful summaries from the text.
+Two different models are created and trained for 20 epochs, to see the results that such models could produce when trained on a highend consumer machine.
+The performance assessed in terms of ROUGE is low, and this confirms the training complexity of Seq2Seq models.
+However, some differences in terms of fluency between the two models are found.
+Also, it is known that in the context of text summarization, quantitative measures must always be accompanied by a human evaluation.
+After analyzing the predictions of both models it can be said that the bidirectional model is the one that produces lexically more complex results.
+Performance was then compared with pretrained models such as BART and T5 in order to evaluate the differences.

 ## Preparation

 We suggest to install all the useful libraries in a virtual environment in order to have the same version and to not create confilcts and warnings.